-It is unacceptable to use personal email or an email account provided by another organisation to transfer or process Commission data.
+It is unacceptable to use personal email or an email account provided by another organisation to transfer or process Commission sensitive or confidential data.

 3.2 Cloud Storage

 Commission information must never be transmitted or stored in internet storage locations e.g. DropBox, GoogleDrive, SkyDrive.